GaryHostt/Oracle_Integration/README.md

 1. General Resources
 2. Components of OIC
-3. Basic types of integrations
+3. Basic types of integrations - with workshop examples
 4. Treatise: developing in OIC
 5. Other resources
 6. Youtube sources